aman7ph/Airbnb_clone/README.md

 # Airbnb_clone

+-----learning react
-simple Airbnb landing page (on stackblitz)
+simple static Airbnb landing page (on stackblitz) clone

 the project demo is in Demo_img folder